March 23, 2023

 This morning, at block 9573000, Ethereum Classic developers successfully implemented the Agharta hard fork.

-Update Designed to Enhance Ethereum Classic Compatibilitywith the Ethereum blockchain.
-Hard Forks Constantinople and St. Petersburg, deployed on the Ethereum network last February, will be included in the Ethereum Classic Upgrade Proposal (ECIP) 1056.
+Renewaldesigned to increase compatibility with Ethereum Classicwith the Ethereum blockchain.
+Hard forks of Constantinople and St. Petersburg, deployed on the Ethereum network last February, will be included in the Ethereum Classic Enhancement Proposal (ECIP) 1056.

-Recall that the Ethereum Classic network has formedin 2016 during the fork of the Ethereum blockchain.
-Three years after the split, Ethereum Classic made efforts to re-establish the relationship between the projects, and Atlantis and Agharta are necessary measures in this direction.
+Let us recall that the Ethereum Classic network was formedin 2016 during the fork of the Ethereum blockchain.
+Three years after the split, Ethereum Classic has made efforts to restore ties between projects, and Atlantis and Agharta are necessary measures in this direction.

-Despite the fact that projects have different goals andvisions, they face similar difficulties.
-So, according to ETC Core CEO Bob Summerville, Ethereum Classic is consolidating select clients, servers that handle network requests, similar to Ethereum.
+Although the projects have different goals andvisions, they face similar challenges.
+Thus, according to ETC Core Executive Director Bob Summerville, Ethereum Classic is consolidating select clients, – servers that process network requests, similar to Ethereum.

-Parity Technologies AnnouncedThe intention to refuse to support the code individually, will serve 75% of the Ethereum Classic network, since the Geth Classic client has become outdated as the Agharta hard fork is implemented.
+It is expected that Parity Technologies, which announcedintending to stop supporting the code individually, will serve 75% of the Ethereum Classic network, as the Geth Classic client was deprecated as the Agharta hard fork was implemented.

 According to Afri Shoedon, Parity Release ManagerTechnologies and hard fork coordinator Ethereum Classic, customer centralization is only a minor issue given the state of Geth Classic and the alternatives available.